Jimdangle/ExerciseLog/Readme.md

 In order to change the packages contained in the node directory cd into the the directory and use your npm commands before running the container.
 You can type `npm i --package-lock-only <package_name>` to add the dependency to the `package-lock.json` file only and Docker will install the package for you.
 Same applies to the react container

+## Running
+In order to run the program I recommend having make or mingw32-make installed.
+You can then do `make start` or `make stop` to control the execution.
+`start` : builds and runs containers
+`stop`  : stops running containers
+`clean` : removes containers from docker
+`buildc`: builds the containers ignoring cached information `build` : build containers using cached information

+If you have `mingw32-make` and Powershell you can alias it to `make` via `Set-Alias -Name make -Value mingw32-make`

 ## Exercise Log
 General plan Trello : https://trello.com/b/Ft4qThw4/exlog
 Sprint 1 Trello : https://trello.com/b/8lXIDQ55/exlogs1